Call a College Savings Specialist

 You can significantly reduce the value of your taxable estate by funding a 529 plan, since when you contribute to a child’s 529 plan account, the contributions and earnings are removed from your taxable estate and considered a gift to the child.
 However, you remain in control of the assets.

 Here’s how it works.
 You contribute to an account that you control on behalf of a specific beneficiary.
-Any growth is tax-deferred and you can withdraw the money tax-free—as long as it’s used to pay qualified higher education expenses at any eligible college, graduate, or vocational school.
+Any growth is tax-deferred and you can withdraw the money tax-free—as long as it’s used to pay qualified higher education expenses at any eligible college, graduate, vocational school, or apprenticeship program.
 What's more, the assets can be used for tuition at K-12 public, private, or religious schools+ as well as for up to $10,000 lifetime in student loan repayments per beneficiary.

 As the account holder, you will be able to:

 Here are just some of the advantages to our 529 plan:

 The Education Planning Center is an online tool that makes it easy to see if you're on track with your savings goals, and provides age-specific passports from birth to graduation, and information on financial aid, scholarships, and grants.

 GoTuiton is a trademark of T. Rowe Price Group, Inc.